pmlmodelling/ersem/docs/source/tutorials/nemo1d.rst

 NEMO-ERSEM in a water column
 #############################

-This tutorial demonstrates how to configure and run NEMO 1D (water-column) testcase C1D_PAPA with ERSEM biogeochemistry.
-It is only a demonstration of the concept, as it combines hydrodynamics of PAPA station in the North Pacific Ocean with biogeochemistry of L4 station in the Western English Channel.
-Users are encouraged to modify this example for their own purposes.
+This tutorial demonstrates how to configure and run NEMO 1D (water-column) reference configuration C1D_PAPA with ERSEM biogeochemistry.
+This example is a demonstration of the concept, as it combines hydrodynamics of ocean station `PAPA <https://www.pmel.noaa.gov/ocs/Papa>`_ in the North Pacific Ocean with biogeochemistry of `L4 station <https://www.westernchannelobservatory.org.uk/>`_ in the Western English Channel.
+Users are encouraged to modify this example to fit their own purposes.

-Before starting, read the description of the NEMO `C1D_PAPA configuration <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/cfgs.html#c1d-papa>`__.
+We recommend to read the brief description of the NEMO `C1D_PAPA configuration <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/cfgs.html#c1d-papa>`__ before continuing with this tutorial.

 Step 1: Obtaining the code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The input data must be obtained from NEMO Reference configurations inputs repository on `Zenodo <https://zenodo.org/record/1472245#.Yt6_QIzMKEI>`__ and unpacked into your working directory.
+The input data must be obtained from `NEMO Reference configurations inputs <https://zenodo.org/record/1472245#.Yt6_QIzMKEI>`__ repository on Zenodo  and unpacked into your working directory.

 NEMO4 code base with FABM support can be obtained in the corresponding `repository <https://github.com/pmlmodelling/NEMO4.0-FABM>`__.
 You will also need to download `FABM <https://github.com/fabm-model/fabm>`__ and `ERSEM <https://github.com/pmlmodelling/ersem>`__.
-Finally, you need to download I/O server `XIOS-2.5 <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/install.html#extract-and-install-xios>`__, and `install it <https://forge.ipsl.jussieu.fr/ioserver/>`__.
-Copy xios_server.exe executable into your working directory.
+Finally, you will need to download I/O server `XIOS-2.5 <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/install.html#extract-and-install-xios>`__, and `install it <https://forge.ipsl.jussieu.fr/ioserver/>`__.
+Copy the compiled xios_server.exe executable into your working directory.

 Step 2: Compiling the code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, you need to compile FABM with ERSEM support and specifying nemo as a physical host.
-The following commands can be written in an executable file for easy recompilation at any future point:
+First, you will need to compile FABM with ERSEM support, specifying nemo as a physical host.
+The following commands can be run in a command line or wrapped into an executable file for easy recompilation at any future point:

   .. code-block:: bash

-        old = `pwd`                      #remember current directory
-        mkdir -p ~/build/nemo-fabm-ersem # create directory for the build cd ~/build/nemo-fabm-ersem       # go to the build directory cmake <FABM sourcedir> -DFABM_HOST=nemo -DFABM_ERSEM_BASE=<ERSEM sourcedir> -DCMAKE_INSTALL_PREFIX=~/local/fabm/nemo-fabm-ersem
+        old = `pwd`                      #remember current (working) directory mkdir -p ~/build/nemo-fabm-ersem # create directory for the build cd ~/build/nemo-fabm-ersem       # go to the build directory cmake <FABM_DIR> -DFABM_HOST=nemo -DFABM_ERSEM_BASE=<ERSEM_DIR> -DCMAKE_INSTALL_PREFIX=~/local/fabm/nemo-fabm-ersem
-        #replace <FABM sourcedir> and <ERSEM sourcedir> with corresponding directories of FABM and ERSEM code bases.
+        #replace <FABM_DIR> and <ERSEM_DIR> with the corresponding directories the FABM and ERSEM code bases were downloaded to.
         make install
         make -j4
-        cd $old                         # return to the original directory
+        cd $old                          # return to the working directory

-After that, you need to compile NEMO.
-You can refer to the C1D_PAPA_FABM_ERSEM configuration that has been added to the NEMO4.0-FABM.
-The critical point is to provide the necessary compilation keys in cpp_X.fcm file, i.e. key_c1d for compilation in 1D, and key_fabm for FABM support:
+Thereafter, you will need to compile the NEMO executable.
+You can refer to the C1D_PAPA_FABM_ERSEM configuration provided with the NEMO4.0-FABM.
+The critical point is to specify all the necessary compilation keys in cpp_X.fcm file, i.e. key_c1d for compilation in 1D, and key_fabm for FABM support:

   .. code-block:: bash